VIFF Review: ‘Jumbo’ is a sweet film about love and acceptance

 Noémie Merlant stars as Jeanne, a socially awkward young woman who works night shifts as a guard and cleaner at an amusement park.
 She is the polar opposite of her mother, Margarette (Emmanuelle Bercot), who embarrasses her with big shows of affection and a nickname that the young boys she works with can’t help but make fun of.

-Jeanne has nicknames for all the rides in the park, and she christens the new tilt-a-whirl Jumbo, and as she gets to know him, maintaining his control panel and cleaning his lights with her spit, he begins to come alive.
+Jeanne has nicknames for all the rides in the park, and she christens the new tilt-a-whirl Jumbo.
+As she gets to know him, maintaining his control panel and cleaning his lights with her spit, he begins to come alive.
 He flashes his lights, communicates with flashes of green (yes) and red (no), and moves and groans as she speaks to him.

-Jeanne is enamoured, and Jumbo seems to reciprocate, to the point that their relationship becomes sexual and erotic, with Merlant conveying the longing for this machine almost effectively as she did for Adele Haenel just a year ago.
-She is captivating in this role much the same way she was a year ago, also.
+Jeanne is enamoured, and Jumbo seems to reciprocate to the point that their relationship becomes sexual and erotic.
+Merlant conveys the longing for this machine almost effectively, as she did for Adele Haenel just a year ago.
+She is magnetic in this role, also much the same way she was a year ago.

 Emmanuelle Bercot and Noémie Merlant, Jumbo